Faslane (bay)

 There is also Faslane Peace Camp outside the base, protesting since 1982 against the nuclear missiles and submarines there.

 History

 The immediate area was sparsely populated until a naval base was constructed during World War II, though Garelochhead was already a thriving village served by Clyde steamers and a railway station.
-A shipbreakers operated at Faslane until the mid-1980s, when its site was taken over by expansion on the naval base.
+A shipbreakers operated at Faslane until the mid-1980s, when its site was taken over for expansion of the naval base.